-- ELF Portfolio and Programme structure agreed - Needs Assessment for PEoLC and LTCs published - ELF Portfolio Strategies dveloped based on Needs Assessments - Priorities identified and agreed - · Delivery Plans developed
+- ELF Portfolio and Programme structure agreed - Needs Assessment for PEoLC and LTCs published - ELF Portfolio Strategies dveloped based on Needs Assessments - Priorities identified and agreed - Delivery Plans developed

 We will use this framework to implement a portfolio of work to address the challenges we are facing.
-Currently, this consists of the identified workstreams: Palliative and End of Life Care (PEoLC), Long-Term Conditions and Frailty.
+At the moment this consists of the identified workstreams below - but our strategy and plans will evolve.